Dave Shaw: Last dive

 Shaw died on 8 January 2005 while attempting to recover the body of Deon Dreyer.

 Shaw recorded his dive with an underwater camera, which allowed researchers to determine that he suffered from respiratory issues due to the high pressure.
 Shaw ran into difficulties when the body unexpectedly began to float.
 Shaw had been advised by various experts that the body would remain negatively buoyant because the visible parts were reduced to the skeleton.
 However, within his drysuit, Dreyer's corpse had turned into a soap-like substance called adipocere, which floats.
 Shaw had been working with both hands, and so had been resting his can light on the cave floor.
 The powerful underwater lights that cave divers use are connected by wires to heavy battery canisters, normally worn on the cave diver's waist, or sometimes attached to their tanks.
 Normally he would have wrapped the wire behind his neck, but he was unable to do so; the lines from the body bag appear to have become entangled with the light head, and the physical effort of trying to free himself led to his death.
 Three days later, both of the bodies that had become entangled in the lines were pulled up to near the surface as the dive team was retrieving their equipment.

 Shaw's close friend and support diver, Don Shirley, nearly died as well and was left with permanent damage that has impaired his balance.

 The dive on which Shaw died was the 333rd of his career.
 At the time of his world record dive, he had been diving for a little over five years.

 His death has been profiled in a number of documentary films, including the 2020 documentary feature Dave Not Coming Back.
-Australian band We Lost the Sea's 2015 concept album Departure Songs features songs inspired by failed, yet epic and honourable individual journeys or events throughout history where people have done extraordinary things for the greater good of those around them, including a track titled "The Last Dive of David Shaw".
+Australian band We Lost the Sea's 2015 concept album Departure Songs features a song titled The Last Dive of David Shaw which uses audio recorded during the dive.